brendanzab/language-garden/compile-closure-conv/README.md

 An implementation of typed closure conversion for a simply typed lambda calculus.

-Closure conversion is a translation pass that makes implicit variable captures explicit, by translating anonymous functions into pairs that contain an environment of captures along with the code of the original function, rewritten to access captures from the environment explicitly.
+Closure conversion makes implicit variable captures explicit by translating anonymous functions into closures that contain the _code_ of the original function and an _environment_ of the captured variables.

 ## Compiler overview